top of page

 Australian families paying loyalty tax have several approaches, each with trade-offs requiring careful assessment.

-Professional policy review by AFSL-licensed advisers can quantify loyalty tax precisely through market benchmarking whilst accounting for policy features, medical history, and underwriting implications.
+Professional policy review by AFSL-licensed advisers can quantify loyalty tax precisely through market benchmarking.
+Across Arrow Equities' 500+ policy reviews, the average loyalty tax gap identified is 38% — with savings of $900–$1,500 per year consistently found on policies held seven to ten years.
+Review includes accounting for policy features, medical history, and underwriting implications.
 Christopher Hall's comprehensive reviews identify whether loyalty tax justifies change or whether valuable policy features make higher premiums worthwhile.
+See: Professional Review Process.

 The optimal approach depends on individual circumstances, health status, policy features, and loyalty tax magnitude.